Just as a security system for your home protects against intruders, a robust Kissimmee data…

 Most employees are well-meaning.
 They don’t intend to download a virus or click on a phishing link, but it happens.
 And it happens more often if they are not properly trained in the methods cybercriminals use to infiltrate your network.
-Our IT experts at Dytech Group offer these tips for cybersecurity training in Winter Park that will keep your employees informed and keep your network protected.
+Our IT services experts at Dytech Group offer these tips for cybersecurity training in Winter Park that will keep your employees informed and keep your network protected.

 Make Employees Aware Of The Importance of Cybersecurity

 Your employees may have heard of cyber-threats, but they may not know what that means in their day-to-day experiences.
 Explaining terms like phishing, ransomware, and keylogging can make cybercrime more real to your employees.
 Each October, government and private sector IT groups recognize Cybersecurity Awareness Month.
 Dytech Group joins this effort by reminding everyone of some key cybercrime defense tactics we can all put into practice.
 These are the most common ways a hacker gains access to your network.